15 Things You Should Never, Ever Do in a Hotel Room

 Use the fire sprinkler as a coat hanger

 Closets are great for hanging clothes.
 Fire sprinklers are not.
 Bob Tupper, author of Drinking In the Culture: Tuppers’ Guide to Exploring Great Beers in Europe, says he saw people using the safety devices as coat hooks—a silly stunt that could not only set off a hotel’s fire alarm but also burst the pipes causing water to flood into rooms.
-Watch out for these 13 hotel room hazards you didn’t know were putting your kids in danger.
+And make sure you watch out for these 13 other hotel room hazards you didn’t know were putting your kids in danger.

 Send sensitive information over hotel Wi-Fi

 “No one should ever, ever send any sensitive information or conduct any important business over hotel Wi-Fi—at least not without encryption,” says Harold Li, vice president of ExpressVPN.
 “Given how easy it is to hack public Wi-Fi hotspots, you might as well be yelling your passwords and bank details down the hall.”
 Travelers should use encryption to shield their Internet activity when sending important information.